mattmcd/mattmcd.github.io/_posts/2020-07-18-Weekly-Recap.md

 [Call of Cthulhu pandemic masks](https://twitter.com/Chaosium_Inc/status/1282317801013669888)

-[So Many of Us](https://www.somanyofus.com/) - more alegations about Warren Ellis
+[So Many of Us](https://www.somanyofus.com/) - more allegations about Warren Ellis